-Like the Difference Engine, the project was significantly more sophisticated than anything before developed.
-The store intended to be large enough to contain 1,000 50-digit numbers, which was more than any computer constructed before 1960 could store.
+Like the Difference Engine, the project was significantly more sophisticated than anything developed before.
+It featured a “store” which was intended to be large enough to contain 1,000 50-digit numbers, more than any computer constructed before 1960 could store.
 The machine was to be operated by a single person and was to be steam-powered.
 Like the Difference Engine, the printing capabilities were ambitious: Babbage sought to automate the process as far as possible, all the way down to printing tables of numbers.

 Another unique feature of the Analytical Engine was the reader.
 Babbage used the Jacquard loom’s card-reading technology to enter data (numbers) on punched cards.
 Instructions were to be written on cards, another notion inspired by Joseph-Marie Jacquard.
 It would be programmable and significantly more adaptable than any machine due to the usage of instruction cards.
 (In the translation of a French article on Analytical Engine in 1843, mathematician Ada Lovelace described how people might use the machine to follow a program to compute Bernoulli numbers.)
 She has been dubbed the “first computer programmer” due to this.)

 Another feature of programmability was running instructions in any sequence other than sequential.
 It was supposed to have a decision-making capability in its conditional control transfer, also known as conditional branching, where it might jump to a different instruction based on the value of specified data.
 Unfortunately, many early computers in the twentieth century lacked this compelling function.